-Rainy season has officially started and planning a weekend hike is now more challenging.
-Thankfully, June 22 forecasted a good weather around Rizal and so our Mt.
+The rainy season has officially started and planned a weekend hike is now more challenging.
+Thankfully, forecasted good weather around Rizal and so our Mt.
 Sembrano hike was set.

 Brief History and Facts